dgaydukov/cert-spring5/files/spring5.md

 We can have only 1 constructor with `@Aurowired` that is required.
 Or have many constructor with `@Aurowired(required=false)` - in this case spring will automatically determine which to use.

 `@Primary` - if we have more than 1 bean implementing particular interface, you can use this annotation, so spring will inject exactly this bean
 `@Qualifier("beanName")` - you can inject any bean you want.
-It's stronger than primary, so it autowired bean by name.
+It's stronger than primary, so it injects bean by name.
-We have spring qualifier and also jsr-330 from `javax.inject` package `@Qualifier` - same as spring `@Qualifier`
+We have spring qualifier and also `JSR-330` from `javax.inject` package.
+You cad add to your `pom.xml` this dependency
-`@Named` - same as spring `@Component`
-Spring support both of them.
-Moreover you can create your own qualifiers based on any of these 2.
-To add JSR-330 you should add to your `pom.xml`
 ```
 <dependency>
     <groupId>javax.inject</groupId>